NVIDIA/DL4AGX/AV-Solutions/uniad-trt/inference_app/README.md

-# C++ Inference Application with TensorRT::enqueueV3
+# C++ Inference Application

 ## Environment
-Since TensorRT::enqueueV2 is being deprecated, we demonstrate how to use TensorRT::enqueueV3 to run engine inference with inputs or outputs with data-dependent-shape (DDS).
+The inference application with `TensorRT::enqueueV2` is tested on NVIDIA DRIVE platforms and X86 platform using `TensorRT 8.6`.

-The inference application is tested on NVIDIA DRIVE Orin platform, NVIDIA DRIVE Thor platform, and X86 platform with `TensorRT 10.8`.
+Since `TensorRT::enqueueV2` is being deprecated, we also demonstrate how to use `TensorRT::enqueueV3` to run engine inference with inputs or outputs with data-dependent-shape (DDS).
+The inference application with `TensorRT::enqueueV3` is tested on NVIDIA DRIVE platforms and X86 platform using `TensorRT 10.8`.
 ## Dependencies
 The inference application will use [cuOSD](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/tree/master/libraries/cuOSD) and [STB](https://github.com/nothings/stb) as submodules.
 Notice that since cuOSD do not have separate repo, we need to manually download it from [here](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/tree/master/libraries/cuOSD) and put it under [the dependencies folder](../../common/dependencies/), i.e.,
 ```
 common/
-|──dependencies/
+├── dependencies/
-|──|── stb/
+│   ├── stb/
-|──|── cuOSD/
+│   ├── cuOSD/
 ```
 ## Build TensorRT plugins and the inference application

 ### Plugins and Application Compilation
 To deploy UniAD-tiny with TensorRT, we first need to compile TensorRT plugins for `MultiScaleDeformableAttnTRT`, `InverseTRT` and `RotateTRT` operators which are not supported by Native TensorRT, and then we need to build the C++ inference application.

-Please run the following commands to compile:
+Please `cd` into `enqueueV2` or `enqueueV3` folder and run the following commands to compile:
 ```
-cd inference_app_enqueueV3/
+cd enqueueV<2 or 3>/
 mkdir ./build && cd ./build/
 cmake .. -DTENSORRT_PATH=<path_to_TensorRT> -DTARGET_GPU_SM=<GPU_compute_capability> && make -j$(nproc)
 ```